michael-mayo/map_maker/README.md

 folder (`C:\Users\USERNAME\AppData\LocalLow\Colossal Order\Cities Skylines II\Heightmaps` on my PC)
 and then imported in the map editor.

+Notes:
+* The map generator will try and create mountain/hill areas, a flat area intersecting the starting square, and a sea level drop off.
+* Sometimes the playable area is completely flat with distant mountains -- either keep this if its what you want or generate another map.
+* Sometimes the playable area does not have enough flat space -- either move the starting square or scale the height of the map in the map editor if this happens.
+* Generally its a good idea to generate 30+ maps at a time and pick the interesting ones to look at in the map editor.

 ## Sample maps

 | seed | it | world                            | height                           |